reshaditiya/fullstackopen/readme.md

 -   Part 12: Containers
 -   Part 13: Using relational databases

-Each part contains its own set of exercises and exercises, building upon the concepts covered in previous parts.
+Each part contains its own set of exercises, building upon the concepts covered in previous parts.

 ## Contributing